bgermann/cforms2/readme.txt

 current plugin directory just in case you need to revert back to a previous release!

-Check out the [cforms CSS Guide and webcast](http://www.deliciousdays.com/cforms-forum/css-styling-and-layout/) on layout customization.
+Check out the [cforms CSS Guide](http://www.deliciousdays.com/download/cforms-css-guide.pdf) on layout customization.

 == Frequently Asked Questions ==

-Please visit the [cforms plugin forum](http://www.deliciousdays.com/cforms-forum) for old [FAQ](http://www.deliciousdays.com/cforms-forum/troubleshooting/frequently-asked-questions-faqs/) and more help.
+= Where are the external SMTP settings? =

+That function was removed.
+The Wordpress function wp_mail is now used for mails, which makes use of built-in PHPMailer.
+If you want to configure it to use an external SMTP server, use an appropriate plugin, e.g. [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/).

-= How can I contribute code =
+= How can I contribute code? =

 Please use [GitHub pull requests on our mirror](https://github.com/bgermann/cforms2/pulls).

-== Screenshots ==

-Please visit the [cforms plugin page](http://www.deliciousdays.com/cforms-plugin) for screenshots & user examples.

 == Localization ==

 If your language is set correctly the language file in the ____Plugin_Localization directory should be picked up immediately.

-You can find a list of the [translations for the original cforms version](http://www.deliciousdays.com/cforms-plugin/), which also work with this fork.
+You can find a list of the [translations for the original cforms version](http://web.archive.org/web/20141103044209/http://www.deliciousdays.com/cforms-plugin/), which also work with this fork.
 If there is a language file available for you, but it is not included in the standard distribution, please put the cforms-*.mo file in the wp-content/languages/plugins directory.

 If you would like to contribute a new language file, please [submit a GitHub pull request](https://github.com/bgermann/cforms2/pulls) with the translation file included.